SlimeVR/SlimeVR-Docs-Site/src/server/setting-reset-bindings.md

 A reset is the action of resetting the slimeVR skeleton model to a default pose.
 This is needed to mitigate any drift you may experience over time.
-You have the option of reset or fast reset, whichever you use depends on your situation.
+You have the option of reset or yaw reset, whichever you use depends on your situation.
 Reset will do a full reset where you have to stand straight, look forward and reset (with standard 6-point tracking it is not required to t-pose).
-A fast reset is used to clear drift, and only resets the axis along which drift occurs.
+A yaw reset is used to clear drift, and only resets the axis along which drift occurs.
 Now that you know what a reset is, let's set up a fast way to trigger these resets!

 ## Which Reset Type to Use?